notken12/arcadecord/README.md

 A collection of games that you can play in Discord.
 Basically GamePigeon for Discord.

-matthew was here
-update docs caue changes

 ## Todo

 https://github.com/notken12/arcadecord/issues

-- Add more games
-- Add settings ui
-- Add unique IDs to every action and turn
-- Add feedback center
-- Add support for turns not in order of players

 ## How this works